zeljkoobrenovic/grounded-architecture/_posts/2022-08-02-ea-as-strategy.md

 <br>

-This relationship is dynamic, where business needs shape IT solutions, and technological advancements influence strategic opportunities.
-New technology also requires changing how it is managed, as traditional management approaches may not suffice for emerging technologies' unique demands.
-Effective alignment requires integrating processes with systems, adapting workflows to leverage technology, and fostering collaboration between business leaders and IT teams.
-As both evolve, continuous realignment ensures organizations remain agile and competitive, maximizing the mutual value of business and IT.
+The relationship IT and business is **dynamic**, where **business needs shape IT solutions**, and **technological advancements influence strategic opportunities**.
+New technology also requires **changing how it is managed**, as traditional management approaches may not suffice for emerging technologies’ unique demands.
+Effective alignment requires integrating processes with systems, **adapting workflows to leverage technology**, and fostering collaboration between business leaders and IT teams.
+As both evolve, continuous realignment ensures organizations remain agile and competitive, maximizing the **mutual value of business and IT**.

 In business strategy and IT architecture, I often draw inspiration **[Enterprise Architecture as Strategy: Creating a Foundation for Business Execution](https://store.hbr.org/product/enterprise-architecture-as-strategy-creating-a-foundation-for-business-execution/8398)** by Jeanne W. Ross, Peter Weill, and David C. Robertson.

 I use several key concepts from these works that shape my understanding of the relationship between business strategy and IT architecture.

 **Business Operating Models** define how an organization structures its processes and systems to deliver value.
-These models include *Diversification*, where business units operate autonomously to address distinct markets; *Coordination*, where units remain independent but share data and resources to enhance collaboration; *Replication*, where units function independently while adhering to standardized systems and processes; and *Unification*, where tightly connected units operate with consistent processes to emphasize efficiency and alignment.
+These models include ***Diversification***, where business units operate autonomously to address distinct markets; ***Coordination***, where units remain independent but share data and resources to enhance collaboration; ***Replication***, where units function independently while adhering to standardized systems and processes; and ***Unification***, where tightly connected units operate with consistent processes to emphasize efficiency and alignment.

-**Global vs. Local Business Flexibility** highlights the balance between enterprise-wide adaptability and the unique responsiveness of individual units. *Global flexibility* focuses on an organization's ability to navigate overarching changes and opportunities, while *local flexibility* enables departments or regions to address specific needs and challenges.
+**Global vs. Local Business Flexibility** highlights the balance between enterprise-wide adaptability and the unique responsiveness of individual units. ***Global flexibility*** focuses on an organization's ability to navigate overarching changes and opportunities, while ***local flexibility*** enables departments or regions to address specific needs and challenges.

 **Stages of IT and Strategy Alignment** outline the maturity levels in linking IT and strategy, progressing from fragmented systems to strategic integration.
-These stages include *business silos*, characterized by minimal integration; *standardized technology*, where common platforms exist despite fragmented processes; *optimized core*, with standardized and integrated processes aligned to the operating model; and *business modularity*, enabling agility and innovation through modular, reusable components.
+These stages include ***business silos***, characterized by minimal integration; ***standardized technology***, where common platforms exist despite fragmented processes; ***optimized core***, with standardized and integrated processes aligned to the operating model; and ***business modularity***, enabling agility and innovation through modular, reusable components.

 These concepts collectively provide a framework for understanding how IT architecture supports and enables strategic business objectives.

 <br>
 ## Four Types of Business Operating Models

-The **Operating Model** is a core concept in *Enterprise Architecture as Strategy*, representing how an organization structures its business processes and systems to deliver value.
-It determines the degree of business process standardization (consistency) and integration (information sharing) across business units.
+The **Operating Model** is a core concept in *Enterprise Architecture as Strategy*, representing how an organization **structures its business processes and systems to deliver value**.
+It determines the degree of business process **standardization (consistency)** and **integration (information sharing)** across business units.
 The book introduces the concept of the Operating Model, which defines the necessary level of business process standardization and integration.

 ![](assets/images/figures/strategy_operating_models.png)
 ***Figure 1:** Four types of operating models: diversification (low integration, low standardization), coordination (high integration, low standardization), replication (low integration, high standardization), and unification (high integration, high standardization).*